kamshory/PasteRTF/README.md

 # PasteRTF
 This script will paste data from clipboard containing image, HTML or plain text.

-When you copying object to the clipboard and paste it to web application, clipboard data type can be on or more of:
+When you copying object to the clipboard and paste it to web application, clipboard data type can be one or more of:

 1. text/plain
 2. text/html